SamuelGangodak/demo/README.md

 # demo
-this is my practice repository
+This is my practice repository.
+Author - Samuel Gangodak